AJC Goldman Summer Fellowship

 Who Should Apply?

-AJC's Goldman Fellowship Program is open to undergraduates in their junior or senior years, and to students in graduate and professional schools.
+AJC's Goldman Fellowship Program is open to undergraduate students currently in their freshman, sophomore, or junior years.
 Students can come from a broad range of academic backgrounds.
-Important qualities we look for are an excitement to engage the world through a Jewish lens, a passion for making a difference, an interest in exploring American Jewish identity, good ideas, and willingness to work hard.
+Important qualities we look for are excitement to engage the world through a Jewish lens, a passion for making a difference, an interest in exploring American Jewish identity, good ideas, and a willingness to work hard.

 To apply for a volunteer internship with AJC outside of the Goldman Fellowship Program, please check our general internship listing.